KenKundert/nestedtext/doc/basic_syntax.rst

 to avoid ambiguities in the syntax.
 An inline dictionary starts with an opening brace (``{``), ends with a matching closing brace (``}``), and contains inline dictionary items separated by commas (``,``).
 An inline dictionary item is a key and value separated by a colon (``:``).
-A space need not follow the colon and any spaces that do follow the colon are ignored.
+A space need not follow the colon.
 The keys are inline strings and the values may be inline strings, inline lists, and inline dictionaries.
-For
+An empty dictionary is represented with ``{}`` (there can be no space between the opening and closing braces).
+Leading and trailing spaces are stripped from keys and string values.

-example:
+For example:

 .. code-block:: nestedtext